sajohnstone/turbo-broccoli/README.md

 These are some of the assuptions I've taken:-

 - Persistence in S3 in temporary, but the simplest thing to do in the absence of any further requirement
+- Observability more thought would need to be given to this
+- For a larger project I'd organise my TF files into modules, but it doesn't make sense here
+- Optimize the lambda by using something like Webpack
+- Add in static code analysis

 ## CI